 b.
-Electives: 1-5 credits
+Electives 0-6 credit hours

-1-5 credits of transferable courses as stated in the Course Equivalency Guide (CEG).
+0-6 credits of transferable courses as stated in the Course Equivalency Guide (CEG).
 These courses must transfer to all Arizona public universities.
-See an advisor or check the college catalog Web site (www.coco.cc.az.us) for the current CEG.
+See an advisor or check the college catalog web site (www.coco.cc.az.us) for the current CEG.

-If you are considering a bachelor of science degree at one of the Arizona public universities, it is important that you meet with an Advisor as early as possible.
+If you are considering a bachelor of science degree at one of the Arizona universities, it is important that you meet with an advisor as early as possible.

-2. Science Pathway: 11-13 credit hours Depending on the university you are planning to transfer to, please select one of the following:
+Science Pathway: 11-13 credit hours

+Depending on the university you are planning to transfer to, please select one of the following:

 a.
-Northern Arizona University
+NAU